Skip to main content

 5. We can use the chance model to help us make decisions about our own data.
 We can compare the correlation we found in our data to the model, then ask whether or not chance could have or was likely to have produced our results.

-This page titled 3.7: Summary is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Matthew J. C. Crump via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.7: Summary is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Matthew J. C. Crump via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?